Anirudh-Aravind/Indian-Traffic-Sign-Identification-by-CNN-IMPLEMENATION---Real-Time-by-opencv-Tkinter-GUI/README.md

 Tkinter is a Python binding to the Tk GUI toolkit.
 It is the standard Python interface to the Tk GUI toolkit, and is Python's de facto standard GUI.

-For run the implementation code arrange the file in the follwing order
+For run the implementation code arrange the files in the follwing order

 <img width="188" alt="File_save" src="https://user-images.githubusercontent.com/84184475/128232160-c1bf437c-585a-4f03-9829-84132c1f75cc.png">